Home Why Ams? About Us Meet the Staff Contact Us

 What is the difference between pre-qualification and pre-approval?

-Pre-qualification differentiates itself from pre-approval, as it is not a commitment to lend.
-Pre-qualifying only gives you an idea of how much home you can afford, based on your word of what assets and debts you have.
+Pre-qualification differentiates itself from pre-approval, as a pre-qualification is not a commitment to lend.
+It only gives you an idea of how much home you can afford, based on your disclosure of income, assets, and debts owed.

 You have cash-buying power with a pre-approved mortgage.
 This allows you to confidently negotiate the best price on the home you desire.
 In instances of tough competition between your offer and others, you carry clout with pre-approval that almost guarantees you win, especially when your competitor does not have a mortgage commitment from a lender.

-If you just want to know roughly how much you can afford, pre-qualification is for you.
-If you’re a serious buyer, ready to shop for a new home and prepared to commit, then make the move and become pre-approved.
+If you just want to know approximately how much you can afford, pre-qualification is for you.
+If you’re a serious buyer, ready to shop for a new home and prepared to commit, then become pre-approved.
+We will provide an approval letter for you and your realtor.
+With this letter you can begin to shop in cofidence for a home in your the price range that you have been approved for.

 top